Free Social Media planning guide

-More people are connecting remotely more than ever- just take a look at these social media statistics!
+People are connecting remotely more than ever- just take a look at these social media statistics!
 Social media has become a primary means of connection for most.
 Some reports show nearly 5 billion people actively using social media around the world.
 This means nearly 9 out of 10 people with internet access use social media!
 This number is expected to keep rising over the next few years.

 Social media isn’t the only place we need to spend our time though, and it can often feel like it takes too much of our time – leading us down a path of endless scrolling and worrying over what to post.